 Wherever we travel in Iran, we are constantly asked by Iranians, ‘ You like Iran?’
 Iranians are justifiably proud of their country, their rich culture and history.
 We feel lucky to be part of it in the smallest way and in the most superficial way, really; as tourists.
-We’re into the start of our third week of our four week stay, and there’s not been a single minute when we have felt bored or tired of it all.
+We’re into the start of the third week of our four week stay, and there’s not been a single minute when we have felt bored or tired of it all.
 Iran is a stimulating place – it’s full of great sights, lively street scenes and the most friendly people of any country we’ve visited.

 Shiraz did not disappoint.
-There’s a lot to see here.
+There’s a lot to see.
 Given its name, you’d expect some of that good red stuff, but it’s not to be.
 The vineyards which once graced the countryside and even had cuttings taken to the Rhone Valley in France all those years ago, were ripped out after the 1979 Revolution.
 A pity.

 The most famous sight in Shiraz is the Pink Mosque, better known as Majed-e Nasir-al-Molk.
 In the morning, the Persian carpets are a sea of pink as sunlight filters through the stained glass windows.
 Tourists by the bus load were herded through this beautiful mosque during our visit, removing any magical reflective moments one might hope to experience here.
 Go early is my advice.

 Just outside the mosque, this entrepreneurial boy (below) coaxed customers into his cafe for chai.

 Ahmadi Square has the beautiful Bagh-e Naranjestan with its rows of bitter oranges and pretty flowers.